 With the acknowledgment of past financial challenges and the pandemic, there has been tremendous work done to position the Museum where it is today.
-However, there is a need to continue to ensure operational and financial stability to advance the mission.
-Given this context, the next president will be thoughtful and creative in stewarding existing resources and solidifying a sustainable business model.
+Given this context, the next president will be thoughtful and creative in stewarding existing resources and maintaining a sustainable business model.
 They will also have a track record of leading successful fundraising initiatives with a strong ability to grow contributed revenue in a way that emphasizes people and relationships.
 An effective and strategic storyteller, the president will generate excitement for sophisticated donors about a wide variety of projects and initiatives.
 The Museum's relationship with Philadelphia is of critical importance, and the next leader will leverage existing ties and develop new ones.